 User submits a priority 1 distributed training experiment with slots_per_trial 8.
 Although this workload has a higher priority than the active notebook task, it cannot be scheduled because it requires 8 slots, notebooks are not preemptible, and therefore only 7 slots are available.

-Scheduling on Kubernetes¶
+Gang Scheduling on Kubernetes¶

 By default, the Kubernetes scheduler does not perform gang scheduling or support preemption of pods.
 While it does take pod priority into account, it greedily schedules pods without consideration for the job each pod belongs to.
 This can result in problematic behavior for deep learning workloads, particularly for distributed training jobs that use many GPUs.
 A distributed training job that uses multiple pods requires all pods to be scheduled and running in order to make progress.
 Because Kubernetes does not support gang scheduling by default, cluster deadlocks can arise.
 For example, suppose that two experiments are launched simultaneously that each require 16 GPUs on a cluster with only 16 GPUs.
 It is possible that Kubernetes will assign some GPUs to one experiment and some GPUs to the other.
 Because neither experiment will receive the resources it needs to begin executing, the system will wait indefinitely.

-Determined addresses these problems through the use of the lightweight coscheduling plugin, which extends the Kubernetes scheduler to support priority-based gang scheduling.
+One way Determined addresses these problems is through the use of the lightweight coscheduling plugin, which extends the Kubernetes scheduler to support priority-based gang scheduling.
 To implement gang scheduling, the coscheduling plugin will not schedule a pod unless there are enough available resources to also schedule the rest of the pods in the same job.
 To function, the plugin requires special labels to be set that specify the number of nodes that each job needs for execution.
 Determined automatically calculates and sets these labels for GPU experiments that it launches.

 The coscheduling plugin is in beta and is therefore not enabled by